 😡= Oh somebody better run!!!!

-But the one word that catches my eye most, and maybe that’s because there is no emoji yet is “Pray”.
+word that catches my eye most, and maybe that’s because there is no emoji yet is “Pray”.
 Read it how you want: “pray, prayer, prayers, praying, prayed etc. It’s there right in typewriter font.
 So why is it missing?
 Politics?
 I don’t think so.
-I mean if our dollar bill still reads “In God we trust” why are we not praying for our nations people (our fb friends) by the touch of an icon. 🙏🏻 See, it’s just that easy.
+I mean if our dollar bill still reads “In God, we trust” why are we not praying for our nation’s people (our FB friends) by the touch of an icon. 🙏🏻 See, it’s just that easy.

 “In the old days, you had to go knock on your neighbor’s door when something was wrong,” he said.
 “But not very many of us did it because we didn’t know what to say.
 We were just not equipped.
 You could send them soup.
 You can send them a note.
 Now, the distance provided by social media is extraordinarily safer and that doesn’t make it less meaningful.”

-Hare underscored this message by pointing to the Facebook page dedicated to finding those lost in Hotel Montana during the Haiti Earthquake in January 2010.
-Hundreds of people were pronounced missing from this four-star resort upon its collapse, and this page became a central means for communication in the aftermath directly following the incident.
+d this message by pointing to the Facebook page dedicated to finding those lost in Hotel Montana during the Haiti Earthquake in January 2010.
+Hundreds of people were pronounced missing from this four-star resort upon its collapse, and this page became a central means of communication in the aftermath directly following the incident.